REDIC1

-C12orf40, also known as Chromosome 12 Open Reading Frame 40, HEL-206, and Epididymis Luminal Protein 206 is a protein that in humans is encoded by the C12orf40 gene.
+Regulator of DNA class I crossover intermediates 1, is a protein which in humans is encoded by the gene REDIC1 (previously C12orf40).
+It is involved in the process of recombination during meiosis.

 Gene

 Evolution of the C12orf40 gene (and its more conserved sub-region of the first 4 exons) across several taxa.
 Information available from NCBI BLAST software.

 Human gene

 In humans, the gene for C12orf40 is located on chromosome 12.
 There are 13 exons in the canonical isoform that is transcribed into an mRNA of 2797 base pairs.
 Three other isoforms have been isolated.

 Evolution

-Homologs exist as distant as the green sea turtle and chickens at approximately 60% sequence identity, suggesting that the gene may have arisen in the amniotes after their divergence from other tetrapods; the first 4 exons are conserved with 36% identity as distantly as the anemone.
+Homologs exist as distant as the green sea turtle and chickens at approximately 60% sequence identity, suggesting that the gene may have arisen in the amniotes after their divergence from other tetrapods; the first 4 exons are conserved with 36% identity as distantly as sea anemones.

 Protein

 Properties

 The human C12orf40 protein is 652 amino acids in length.
 Its molecular weight is predicted to be 74.52 kDa, and its isoelectric point 7.822.
 Amino acids 229-652 contain a domain of unknown function (DUF4552) which is conserved in vertebrates.
 C12orf40 is predicted to be a soluble protein with no transmembrane segments.
 Its secondary and tertiary structures are not currently known.